PoorHttp/PoorWSGI/doc/documentation.rst

 If no arguments are parsed, or if poor_AutoArgs is set to Off, req.args is EmptyForm instance, which is dict base class too with both of methods.

-Body arguments
+Form arguments
 ~~~~~~~~~~~~~~
-Request body areguments are stored to FieldStorage class, define in
+Request form areguments are stored to FieldStorage class, define in
 poorwsgi.request module.
 This class is based on FieldStorage from standard
 cgi module.
 And variables are parsed every time, when poor_AutoForm is set to
-On, which is default and request method is POST, PUT or PATCH.
+On, which is default, request method is POST, PUT or PATCH and request
+mime type is one of `Application.form_mime_types`.
 You can call it
 on any other methods of course, but it must exist wsgi.input in request
 environment from wsgi server.